cosmos/cosmos-sdk/docs/architecture/adr-022-custom-panic-handling.md

 ##### Recovery middleware

-We also add a middleware type:
+We also add a middleware type (decorator).
+That function type wraps `RecoveryHandler` and returns next middleware in execution chain and handler's `error`.
+Type is used to separate actual `recovery()` object handling from middleware chain processing.

 ```go
 type recoveryMiddleware func(recoveryObj interface{}) (recoveryMiddleware, error)